ilovehotcakes/ESP32-Yun/README.md

 # ESP32 Yun
-An end-to-end, open-source hardward & software solution for motorizing your smart home.
+An open-source, end-to-end hardward & software solution for motorizing your smart home.

 ESP32 Yun is an affordable, reliable, and user-friendly wireless stepper motor controller that works with two-phase bipolar stepper motors.
 It comes with a web user-interface for intuitive controls and HTTP restful APIs for easy integrations.
 Please see [demo video](https://user-images.githubusercontent.com/52260129/211658800-c67d9bb7-6f65-4ab0-a19c-eaa4f9b99e2e.mp4) for full demonstration.